-Wetland restoration projects such as the proposed restoration of lower Calera Creek can sometimes have the unintended impact of introducing non-native wetland plants into an area that will out-compete native plants and head to the disappearance of native plants species in the area.
-Gathering native plants in nearby areas could potentially degrade the source habitat.
-The plan plan for the creek restoration effort incorporates various provisions to mitigate such impacts.
-The plant materials to be used in the replanting effort will come from a variety of sources.
-Some of the plant materials to be used will be gathered in the field by taking seeds and cuttings from other plants in the vicinity of the project area, and by not removing the plants by the roots.
+The proposed plan for the creek restoration effort indicates that plant materials will come from a variety of sources.
+Some of the plant materials to be used will be gathered in the field by taking seeds and cuttings from other plants in the vicinity of the project area, and by not by removing the plants by the roots.
 This kind of collection is intended to be done without having an adverse impact on the donor population.

 Other wetland plants will be purchased from commercial sources as long as the plants are from the same genetic stock which would naturally occur in this portion of the central California coastal wetlands.
-This provision is a good mitigation measure to ensure that wetland plant materials that are native to the area are not lost.
+This proviso is a good mitigation measure to ensure that wetland plant materials that are native to the area are not lost.
 The applicant has contacted several nurseries who are capable of growing these native wetland plants.

 Lastly, the plan indicates that some of the wetland vegetation along the existing creek can, and will be, salvaged.
-By (1) salvaging wetland plant materials which would otherwise be lost due to filling activity (2) planting salvaged specimens from appropriate species in observed associations, and by (3) providing environmental conditions conducive to their survival (i.e. channel and floodplain modifications), plant associations and detrital biomass characteristics of native wetland vegetations may be established and maintained on the Calera Creek site, given adequate time and the absence of catastrophes, such as floods and fire prior to plant establishment.
+Salvaging of wetland plant materials which would otherwise be lost due to dredging and filling activity is a good mitigation measure.
+By procuring and planting appropriate species in observed associations, and by providing environmental conditions conducive to their survival (i.e. channel and floodplain modifications), plant associations and detrital biomass characteristic of reference conditions may be established and maintained on the Calera Creek site, given adequate time and the absence of catastrophes, such as floods and fire prior to plant establishment.